 When I learned that Julie was licensing her fitness program and training individuals in the Tupler Technique®, I made the decision to become a licensee in 2011 so I could provide a nonsurgical approach to people in the Bay Area.
 One of the main reasons that I didn't try the Tupler Technique® to begin with was because I didn't have someone locally who could guide me through it.
 Determined to educate and prevent women and men who suffer from Diastasis Recti and the ill effects associated with having a separation, I am honored to be able to provide individuals with a choice.
 The Tupler Technique® program has been the foundation I use to positively change my body, the way I exercise and live my life.

 Cheryl Williams Bjornson lives in the SF East Bay with her husband (former Dallas Cowboys, NFL Tight End, Eric Bjornson).
 Cheryl is a NASM Corrective Exercise Specialist, an AFAA certified personal trainer and is a certified provider of the Tupler Technique® since 2011.
-She enjoys being a stay at home mom to her 3 young children, volunteering with a variety of charitable organizations and at the local school, hiking with her dog, running, playing tennis and golf, the outdoors and coaching her daughter and sons in youth sports.
+She enjoys being a stay at home mom to her 3 children, volunteering and participating on the board of various charitable organizations and at the local schools, walking with her dog, playing tennis and golf, the outdoors and coaching her daughter and sons in youth sports.